 Understanding your own feelings and reactions are the first fundamentals to EI.
 Understanding others is the next and links to what Goleman calls having an ‘Other’ Focus.
 Empathy is about understanding how people think, how they feel, and helping them if you can.

 An interesting perspective on our ability to demonstrate and feel empathy comes from Carl Jung’s seminal work on Psychological Types (1923) – the cornerstone for many modern-day personality profiles such as Myers Briggs & Insights Discovery – and, in particular, the dichotomy of ‘Thinkers’ and ‘Feelers’.
 Feelers process emotions by associating into them.
 They imagine how they would feel in someone else’s shoes.
 They might even feel the emotion that they are imagining.
 Thinkers can understand what the person is feeling, but they dissociate themselves from it, focussing on trying to fix the issue instead.

 As a result, a Thinker could be forgiven for believing that they can’t ‘do empathy’ as they don’t feel anyone’s emotions.
 That’s not true at all.
-I am a Thinker, so logically I wouldn’t want to feel someone else’s pain or guilt.
-But I do understand what they are feeling, and I will do my utmost to help them, in whatever capacity they needed.
+As a Thinker, they may step back from feeling others’ emotions whilst still understanding what they are feeling, and doing their best to help them, in whatever capacity they needed.